lake-wg/edhoc/draft-ietf-lake-traces.md

 ## OSCORE Parameters {#oscore-param}

-The derivation of OSCORE parameters is specified in Appendix A.1 of {{I-D.ietf-lake-edhoc}}.
+The derivation of OSCORE parameters is specified in {{Section A.1 of I-D.ietf-lake-edhoc}}.

 The AEAD and Hash algorithms to use in OSCORE are given by the selected cipher suite: